 Additionally, the school is directed to maintain separate fund account depicting clearly the amount collected, amount utilised and balance amount separately for each earmarked levy collected from students.
 Unintentional surplus/deficit, if any, generated from earmarked levies has to be utilized or adjusted against earmarked fees collected from the users in the subsequent year.
-Further, the school should evaluate costs incurred against earmarked levies during subsequent proposal for enhancement of fee ensuring that the proposed levies are calculated on no-profit no-loss basis.
+Further, the school should evaluate costs incurred against each earmarked levy and propose the revised fee structure for earmarked levies during subsequent proposal for enhancement of fee ensuring that the proposed levies are calculated on no-profit no-loss basis.
 The school is also directed not to collect any earmarked levy compulsorily from students and the same should be optional and at the discretion of the students.

-On analysis of the financial statements of the school for FY 2015-2016 to FY 2018-2019, it was noted that there are wide variations in various fee heads reflected in the Income and Expenditure accounts of different financial years for which the school failed to provide any explanation/reconciliation.
+7. On analysis of the financial statements of the school for FY 2015-2016 to FY 2018-2019, it was noted that there are wide variations in various fee heads reflected in the Income and